malliina/util/README.md

 # util

 Utility code for Scala.
-Some binaries may be available as Sonatype snapshots or releases under com.malliina.
+Binaries are available as Sonatype releases under com.malliina.